 I get so frustrated with how many ‘experts’ out there talk about stress - with so few practical solutions that actually work.
 They may have lots of theory but often there is a big gap between theory and what works in reality.

 NOT controlling stress in life results in poor health, sadness, agitation, diseases and death.
 The cost is HUGE and sadly most people will only realise the effects of stress on their own life when it is already too late.
-Right now you have a choice, to be either a statistic or to wake up and be one of the very few people who will learn how to master the most valuable skill of the 21st century and be one of the very few people who is in control of their thinking and possess a calm mind and stronger more resilient body.
+Right now you have a choice - either be a statistic or wake up and be one of the very few people who will learn how to master the most valuable skill of the 21st century and be one of the very few people who is in control of their thinking and possess a calm mind and stronger more resilient body.